-Whether you’re a workaholic putting in yet another twelve-hour shift, a student striving toward your bachelor’s, or an expecting parent, the monetary investments you put into your rainy day fund, savings account, or stock investments can go a long way in securing a financially stable future for yourself and your family.
+Whether you’re a workaholic putting in yet another twelve-hour shift, a student striving toward your bachelor’s, or an expecting parent, the monetary investments you put into your rainy-day fund, savings account, or stock investments can go a long way in securing a financially stable future for yourself and your family.
 But how much should you be putting away, and what investments are the best options for you?
 We crunched the numbers and have the answers below!

 - Take inventory of your current income and expenditures.
 What bills can be lowered?
 What can be removed entirely?
 While that $10 gym membership you hardly use may not seem like a large monthly cost, over the course of a year, that membership adds up to $120.
 Over a ten-year span, that adds up to $1,200.
 Are you really making the membership work for you?

 - Once you have completed your list of income and expenditures, schedule an appointment with a local investment firm to discuss what percentage of your remaining balance should be utilized for savings and investments, and how much you should be funding into your 401k if the opportunity is available with your current employer.
-Even if that savings is only $50 per month, put it away the moment you cash out.
+Even if that saving is only $50 per month, put it away the moment you cash out.
 In 25 years, that $50 will have grown to $15,000.

 - When preparing your taxes, consider whether you should take a standard or itemized deduction.
 Compared to your standard deduction, an itemized one benefits those who have made significant contributions to charities, have rather large, unreimbursed expenses as an employee, or paid mortgage interest and real estate taxes on their house.
 Uninsured flood, fire, or theft losses can also be covered in an itemized deduction.